vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ## Telemetry
 This extension collects telemetry data to help us build a better experience for building applications with Kubernetes and VS Code.
 We only collect the following data:

-* Which commands are executed
+* Which commands are executed, and whether they are executed against an Azure, Minikube or other type of cluster.
 * For the `Create Cluster` and `Configure from Cluster` commands, the cluster type selected.

-We do not collect any information about image names, paths, etc. The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).
+We do not collect any information about image names, paths, etc. We collect cluster type information only if the cluster is Azure or Minikube.
+The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 # Contributing